-- 1. Apply integrated concepts and theories of Humanities and Afrocentricity, Afrocentric historiography, and the history of African people with emphasis on women nationally and globally to construct a research-based dissertation. - 2.
-Assess historical and contemporary body of works on the lives of all women, with special emphasis on Women of color, by class, age, and geographic location through humanistic inquiry. - 3.
-Discuss the humanistic role of women and identify issues specific to African Diaspora cultures. - 4.
-Interpret and communicate effectively in oral and written formats the humanistic influences related to the issues, strategies and contributions of Africana women.
+- 1. Define and discuss the role of women and identify issues specific to African Diaspora cultures. - 2.
+Apply theoretical knowledge of Afrocentricity, Afrocentric historiography, and the history of African people with emphasis on women nationally and globally to construct a research-based thesis or non-thesis project. - 3.
+Identify and communicate effectively in written and oral formats concerns related to the problems, strategies and contributions of Africana women.